 Centre for Mobilities Research, Lancaster University, Cremore, UK and T2M, Seoul, Korea, 2023

-This video was created for and presented as part of Veselka’s artist lecture during Rocky Futures, a collaboration between the Rocky Climates collective and the Centre for Mobilities Research at Lancaster University (Cemore).
+This video was created for and presented as part of Veselka’s artist performance during Rocky Futures, a collaboration between the Rocky Climates collective and the Centre for Mobilities Research at Lancaster University (Cemore).

 Rocky Climates is an artists’ network formed by Rebecca Birch, Sarah Casey, and Jen Southern that brings together artists and researchers who are concerned with mobilities and instabilities (temporal, spatial, cultural, environmental) of rocky landscapes in uncertain times.